Health Insurance

 Since the Affordable Care Act was enacted in 2010, more people have had health insurance due to provisions that expanded Medicaid eligibility and health insurance availability and options.
 Among King County residents, disparities by race/ethnicity, place of residence, and other factors have decreased.
 But they are still substantial, despite widespread and collective outreach efforts to enroll residents in insurance coverage.

-• Race/ethnicity: Hispanic/Latino (14.3%) and American Indian/Alaskan Native (15.7%) residents are more likely than the King County average to be uninsured.
-Among adults, rates of uninsurance are higher, and disparities are wider.
-Hispanic/Latino (19.3%), American Indian/Alaska Native (19.1%), and Black (10.6%) adults are all more likely than County average to be uninsured.
+Race/ethnicity: Hispanic/Latino (16.5%) Native Hawaiian and Pacific Islander (12.2%), and American Indian/Alaska Native (9.2%) residents are more likely than the King County average to be uninsured.
+Among adults only, rates of uninsurance are higher, and disparities are wider.
+Hispanic/Latino (22.9%) and American Indian/Alaska Native (12.1%) adults are all more likely than County average to be uninsured.
 Barriers such as income, healthcare access, and immigration status may contribute to these differences.

-• By poverty: An estimated 10.1% of residents with income below the poverty level and 9.6% of residents with income between 100%-199% of the poverty level lack insurance, compared to 2.6% of residents with incomes at 400% poverty level or more.
+By poverty: 11.0% of residents with income below the federal poverty level and 10.7% of residents with income between 100%-199% of the federal poverty level lack insurance, compared to 2.0% of residents with incomes at 400% federal poverty level or more.

 Additional Information & Resources: